Porges/ways-to-play/src/games/ombre/index.md

 Makassarese
 terms:
 tuwi ᨈᨘᨓᨗ - a pair [p.
-349], hence patuwi (8 pair) the name of the game. patuwi also means blow away mata ᨆᨈ - eye, as in other languages tau ᨈᨕᨘ - (human) the cards called lotijiyang, lamboesoe, tjina, bawi, tikara, djobong. (i.e. the aces) buyang = paper
+349], hence patuwi (8 pair) the name of a game. patuwi also means blow away (see also Par Tui in the IPCS Malacca article, Patoewi in the dictionaries).
+Derived from Chinese (Hokkien) 八對 pat tùi ‘eight pair’. mata ᨆᨈ - eye, as in other languages tau ᨈᨕᨘ - (human) the cards called lotijiyang, lamboesoe, tjina, bawi, tikara, djobong. (i.e. the aces) buyang = paper